influxdata/influxdb-observability/README.md

 ## `tests-integration`

-The golang package `tests` contains integration tests.
+The golang package `tests-integration` contains integration tests.
 These tests exercise the above packages against OpenTelemetry Collector and Telegraf.

 To run these tests: